Flapjacck/moxbox/frontend/README.md

-# Boxmox Frontend
+# MoxBox Frontend

-This is the frontend for Boxmox, a personal file hosting server.
+This is the frontend for MoxBox, a personal file hosting server.
 It is built with React and Vite.

 ## Theme